 Traditional extract, transform, and load (ETL) grew up as a solution for standardizing preparation of data for carefully structured enterprise data warehouses with a strict, set schema.
 But when it comes to exploring, structuring, blending, and cleaning huge volumes of new, diverse, less-structured data, organizations need new alternatives for accelerating and automating these processes with more flexible and changing downstream schemas.

-Modern cloud data warehouses like Snowflake can operate as a data lake with less strict requirements on structured data and set schema for data warehousing.
+Modern cloud data warehouses like Snowflake can operate as a data lake with less strict requirements on structured data and set schema for a data warehouse.
 Snowflake can deliver value faster if your organization focuses on the right data preparation use cases.

 Enable Self-Service While Maintaining Governance